purdiea/Git-Intro/README.md

  > or

  > open -a TextWrangler recipe.txt

+ > or

+ > atom .
+ Opens current repo and you can select which file to edit

  You can check the status of your changes by using git status.
 You'll see that recipe.txt is in red and shown as modified.
  >git status